ldanielts/spring-boot-sample/README.md

 # spring-boot-sample
-Sample (empty) spring-boot-application

-Scaffold Maven project with spring-boot.
+Scaffold of a Maven project with spring-boot.
 Included BOWER configuration for AngularJS and Bootstrap.
 Just run the following command on the base folder of the application.

     bower install